 Harry Man, MA

-Jamie McKendrick was born in Liverpool in 1955, lives in Oxford and has published six books of poetry including The Marble Fly (1997), which won the Forward Prize, and most recently Out There (2012) which won the Hawthornden Prize and most recently Anomaly (2018).
+Jamie McKendrick was born in Liverpool in 1955, lives in Oxford and has published seven books of poetry including The Marble Fly (1997), which won the Forward Prize, Out There (2012), which won the Hawthornden Prize and most recently Anomaly (2018).
 A selected poems, Sky Nails, was published by Faber in 2001 and a new Selected Poems was published in 2016.
-He edited The Faber Book of 20th-Century Italian Poems in 2004, and his translations of Giorgio Bassani’s The Garden of the Finzi-Continis, The Gold-Rimmed Spectacles, The Smell of Hay and Within the Walls are published by Penguin Modern Classics and in one volume by Norton.
+He edited The Faber Book of 20th-Century Italian Poems in 2004, and his translations of the six books of Giorgio Bassani’s The Novel of Ferrara were published individually by Penguin Modern Classics and in one volume by Norton.
 His translation of Valerio Magrelli’s poems, The Embrace, won the Oxford-Weidenfeld Prize and the John Florio Prize.
-He has also translated Pier Paolo Pasolini’s verse play Fabrication, and most recently Archipelago, the poems of Antonella Anedda, which also won the John Florio Prize.
+He has translated Pier Paolo Pasolini’s verse play Fabrication, and Archipelago, the poems of Antonella Anedda, which also won the John Florio Prize.
 In 2019 he received the Cholmondeley Award.
 The Foreign Connection, a book of his writings on poetry, translation and art, was published in 2020, and his self-illustrated pamphlet of poems The Years (2020) won the Michael Marks Poetry Illustration award.

 Tina Pepler, PhD

 Tina Pepler is a dramatist who works in radio and television.
 She has written extensively for BBC radio – original plays, dramatisations, and drama-documentaries – which have been broadcast on Radio 4, Radio 3 and the World Service.
-Her television work includes Say Hello to the Real Dr Snide, an original play for Channel 4; a two-hour historical drama-documentary, Princes in the Tower (Channel 4); and several episodes of the Victorian/Edwardian investigative drama-documentary series A Most Mysterious Murder (BBC1), which she co-wrote with Julian Fellowes.
+Her television work includes Say Hello to the Real Dr Snide, an original play for Channel 4; a two-hour historical drama, Princes in the Tower (Channel 4); and several episodes of the Victorian/Edwardian investigative drama-documentary series A Most Mysterious Murder (BBC1), which she co-wrote with Julian Fellowes.
 She also co-authored with him an episode of his television series Downton Abbey (ITV).
-Her episode of ITV’s new drama series Home Fires was transmitted in May 2015.
-Recent radio work includes the drama-documentaries Forgiving, Crisis and Syria: Bread and Bombs (BBC Radio 4).
-Work in development includes a TV drama series about Armenia (Cilicia) in the time of the Crusades and a new play for Radio 4 commissioned as part of the BBC's Centenary programming.
+Recent radio work includes the drama-documentaries Forgiving, Crisis, and Syria: Bread and Bombs (all BBC Radio 4).
+Work in development includes a drama series about Armenia (Cilicia) in the time of the Crusades and a new play for Radio 4 commissioned as part of the BBC's Centenary programming.
 Her first podcast was a four-part drama which appeared on HistoryHit early in 2019.
 She is a Consultant Fellow of the Royal Literary Fund, and with RLF sponsorship has run a series of workshops with refugees in Bristol.
 Tina has a PhD from Bristol University Drama Department.
 Her thesis, Discovering the Art of Wireless, was a study of creativity at the BBC in its infancy, with a particular focus on radio drama up until 1929.

-The author of twelve plays, his work has been translated into several languages and performed all around the UK as well as in Germany, Austria, Sweden, Holland and France.
+The author of twelve plays, John Retallack’s work has been translated into several languages and performed all around the UK as well as in Germany, Austria, Sweden, Holland and France.
 He has toured and directed productions in many countries including India, Japan and America as well as throughout Europe.
-His work has been awarded several prizes, including two Herald Angels, two Olivier awards and a Fringe First.
+His work has been awarded several prizes, including an Olivier, two Herald Angels, two TMA awards and a Fringe First.
 From 1977–85 he was the founding director of the still flourishing Actors Touring Company (ATC).
-He was Artistic Director of Oxford Stage Company (at the Oxford Playhouse) from 1989 – 1999.
-From 2001–11, he was the founding director of the London-based Company of Angels which continues to produce new and experimental work for young audiences.
-Since 2010, John has been an Associate Artist at Bristol Old Vic.
-Five of his plays for Company of Angels are published by Oberon Books and two by Methuen.
+He was Artistic Director of Oxford Stage Company (at the Oxford Playhouse) from 1989 to 1999.
+From 2001 to 2011, he was the founding director of the London-based Company of Angels, which continues to produce new and experimental work for young audiences.
+Six of his plays for Company of Angels are published by Oberon Books and two by Methuen.
 John’s play, Hannah and Hanna in Dreamland opened at the Marlowe Theatre in Canterbury in 2018 and is also published by Oberon Books.
 His adaptation of J.B.
 Priestley’s classic novel The Good Companions for Radio 4 was broadcast in the same year.
 He directed Unicorns, Almost, Owen Sheers’ play about the poet Keith Douglas for the Hay Festival.
 Unicorns, Almost was revived for the 2019 Edinburgh Festival and broadcast on Radio 3 in May 2020.
 He was the Royal Literary Foundation Fellow at Worcester College, Oxford for the period 2019-21.
 He is currently writing a memoir about his life, Theatremaking.
 Most recently, he adapted Sandro Veronesi's 2021 Strega prize-winning novel The Hummingbird for Radio 3 which was nominated for Best Audio Dramatisation, 2022, in the BBC Radio awards.